GE-McKinsey Nine-Field Matrix: PowerPoint Template

 What is the GE-McKinsey 9 Nine-Field Matrix?

-The GE-McKinsey Nine-Field Matrix is a business strategy tool used to assess a company's business portfolio.
+The GE-McKinsey Nine-Field Matrix is a business strategy tool to assess a company's portfolio.

-It was developed by General Electric and McKinsey & Company in the 1970s to help businesses make strategic decisions about which business units to invest in and which ones to divest.
+General Electric and McKinsey & Company developed it in the 1970s to help businesses decide which business units to invest in and which to divest.

 The matrix consists of a 3x3 grid, with the y-axis representing industry or market attractiveness and the x-axis representing competitive strength.